Boolavogue (song): Music

 McCall, who also composed the popular ballads "Kelly the Boy from Killanne" and "Follow Me up to Carlow", wrote "Boolavogue" to the old air "Eochaill" (in English, "Youghal Harbour").
 The tune had previously been borrowed for the Irish/Australian traditional song "Moreton Bay" (1830), about an Irish convict's brutal treatment in Australia, and would later be used by Seán Ó Riada as part of the film score for Mise Éire (1959).
+McCall may have collaborated with Arthur Warren Darley in the composition of the song.
 The song was inspired by songs contemporary to the events of 1798 such as "Come All You Warriors".

 Liam Gaul states that "Boolavogue" is the song most closely associated with PJ McCall, and has become an anthem for Wexford.
 Gaul notes that "Boolavogue" was not published in any of McCall's literary works, and was first printed in the Irish Independent on 18 June 1898 under the title Fr Murphy of the County Wexford.
 This title was still being used when it appeared in the 1922 edition of Padraig Breathnach's Songs of the Gael.
 It was only later that the song became widely known as "Boolavogue".

 McCall was from Dublin, but often visited Wexford, and was familiar with its history and geography.
 "Boolavogue" contains references to people and places that played a major part in the 1798 Rising.